emlabor/SunMap/README.md

 # VoteMap
 Made with City of Madison Open Data and Mapbox GL JS.
-Polling place data coming soon.